Duo integrates with Microsoft Windows client and server operating systems to add two-factor authentication to Remote Desktop and local logons.

 Version 4.2.0 - September 23, 2021

 - Introduces remembered devices for local Windows logins.
-The Remembered Devices policy for Duo MFA, Access, and Beyond plan customers now includes settings for Windows Logon.
+The Remembered Devices policy for Duo Essentials, Advantage, and Premier plan customers now includes settings for Windows Logon.
 Remembering the device during online authentication creates a trusted session, letting users skip Duo two-factor authentication for the lifetime of the session.